NaveenNaik02/DSA/sorting-algorithms/insertion-sort/README.md

 1. **Initial Step**:

-   - Start with the second element in the list, considering the first element as a sorted sublist.
+   - Start with the second element in the list, considering the first element as a sorted sub list.
-   - Compare the current element with the elements in the sorted sublist.
+   - Compare the current element with the elements in the sorted sub list.

 2. **Insertion**:

    - If the current element is smaller than the element it is compared with, shift the larger element to the right.
    - Continue this process until you find the correct position for the current element.
-   - Insert the current element at its correct position in the sorted sublist.
+   - Insert the current element at its correct position in the sorted sub list.

 3. **Repeat**:
    - Move to the next element and repeat the process until the entire list is sorted.